Canadian599xx/Canadian599xx/README.md

 ## 🤖 Fun Facts
-- I love modding Nintendo consoles and Raspberry Pi's.
+- I love modding Nintendo consoles and working with Raspberry Pi's.
 - Always looking for new tech projects and challenges!

 ## 📫 Connect With Me